rogerxaic/EventStreams/eventstreams057.md

 ## Kafka REST API
 {: #trouble_rest}

-*  Only the binary embedded format is supported for requests and responses.
+*  Only the binary-embedded format is supported for requests and responses.
 The Avro and JSON embedded formats are not supported.
 *  Concurrent requests are not supported for a consumer instance.
    Read, commit, or delete requests corresponding to a consumer